 RMS Associates provides strategic guidance and support for corporate, union, grassroots, political, legislative, and issue campaigns.
 Rich also provides digital media strategy with Audience Partners to help campaigns communicate with the right voter, using the right message at the right time.

 Rich has traveled the world collecting and sampling wine.
 He is known for his annual wine dinner weekend, which attracts wine experts and political strategists from around the world.
 He is a proud father to his son, Jake.

-Jamie Patton has served in leadership roles for competitive electoral campaigns across the country.
-She has led digital media strategy for competitive congressional, gubernatorial and ballot initiative campaigns across the country.
-In 2016, she led digital strategy for successful ballot initiatives including Colorado’s statewide open primaries campaign –YES on 107 and 108 and worked to elect the California “mod squad”, a slate of moderate Democratic legislative candidates.
+Jamie Patton has served in leadership roles and led digital media strategy for competitive congressional, gubernatorial and ballot initiative campaigns across the country.
+In 2016, she led digital media media for successful ballot initiatives including Colorado’s statewide open primaries campaign –YES on 107 and 108 and elected the California “mod squad”, a slate of moderate Democratic legislative candidates.

-Jamie served as the Campaign Manager for Congressman Brad Schneider’s re-election campaign in the northern suburbs of Chicago, frequently cited among the most competitive congressional races in the country.
-Jamie has served in finance and advisory roles for gubernatorial, ballot initiative and congressional campaigns in California New York, Arizona, Illinois and Colorado.
-She has served two education nonprofits in making college affordable for underserved students in Colorado and Arizona.
+Jamie previously served as the Campaign Manager for Congressman Brad Schneider’s re-election campaign in the northern suburbs of Chicago, frequently cited among the most competitive congressional races in the country.
+Jamie has served in finance and advisory roles for gubernatorial, ballot initiative and congressional campaigns in California, New York, Arizona, Illinois and Colorado.
+She has served two education nonprofits in making college affordable for underserved students.

 Jamie is based in San Francisco and has hiked more than eight mountains over 14,000 feet.